evanaaron26/carted_products/README.md

-# README
+# Product Orders

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+This repository is the basic setup to practice creating a shopping cart.
+It has a Product table, an Order table, and a CartedProducts table.
+The CartedProducts table represents the objects that have been placed into the cart before purchase.

+* clone the repo

-* Configuration
+* bundle

-* Database creation
+* rails db:create

-* Database initialization
+* rails db:migrate

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* rails db:seed

-* ...
+* rails server